 Trust Litigation in New Jersey

 The issues that trust beneficiaries and trustees may confront are many and diverse.
 You need someone with strong trust law experience who has handled trust issues on behalf of both beneficiaries and trustees inside and outside of the courtroom.
-Relax, you’re at the right place and Fredrick P Niemann of Hanlon Niemann & Wright is the right trust law attorney for you.
-Chances are Mr. Niemann has dealt with your trust issue countless times before.
-He has written hundreds of trusts for clients and litigated trust cases before the courts throughout New Jersey.
+Relax, you’re at the right place and Fredrick P. Niemann and the members of Hanlon Niemann & Wright are the right trust law attorneys for you.
+Chances are Mr. Niemann or a member of the firm has dealt with your trust issue countless times before.
+Mr. Niemann and staff have written hundreds of trusts for clients and litigated trust cases before the courts throughout New Jersey.

 Defending Yourself as a Trustee Against Beneficiaries and Others